Can I buy a new car?

 Due to the economic uncertainty including job losses and the furlough scheme, there is a huge risk that repossessing goods, homes, and vehicles could result in people becoming homeless or having to rely on public transport to get them to work which could endanger their lives.

-The FCA's new proposal is that between February 1 - April 1, repossession should remain "a last resort”, and only used in exceptional circumstances.
+The FCA's new proposal is that between February 1 - April 1, repossession should remain "a last resort”, and only be used in exceptional circumstances.

 Garages have been allowed to remain open under the new government guidelines which means you are in your rights to visit them if required.